Matthew 27: Overview

 Jesus is led away to the Praetorium of the Governor's Residence, where Pilate's guard and the praetorian guard mock him, giving him a scarlet robe in place of his own clothes, a reed to hold as a sign of his "kingship" and a crown made of twisted thorns.
 The soldiers then replace the robe with Jesus' own clothes and lead him to Golgotha (the "place of a skull"); in Luke's Gospel this journey is recorded with "several particulars of what happened on the way to Golgotha, omitted in the other Gospels: the great company of people and of women who followed Him; the touching address of Jesus to the women; the last warning of the coming sorrows; the leading of two malefactors with Him".
 A man named Simon, from Cyrene, is compelled to carry Jesus' cross.
-At Golgotha he is offered wine mingled with gall, but does not drink it.
+At Golgotha he is offered wine mingled with gall, which he tastes but does not drink.
 The soldiers cast lots for his garments once he is crucified.
 Those who passed him deride him, taunting him to come down from the cross, saying "He trusts in God, let God deliver him now".

 At three o'clock Jesus cries "My God, why have you forsaken me?", and starts to give up on his life.
 One passer-by offers Jesus some wine to drink but the group tell him "Wait, let us see if Elijah comes to save him".
 They misunderstand Jesus' pleas, as he is in tremendous physical pain.
 Jesus cries out once more, but eventually dies.

-Suddenly, "the crucifixion scene transforms into an explosion of triumph": the veil of the Temple sanctuary is torn in two, rocks start to split, and an earthquake occurs (verse 51), and there follows, after Jesus' resurrection, a resurrection of the dead saints, who enter the holy city.
+Suddenly, "the crucifixion scene transforms into an explosion of triumph ... as if God responds to the lingering sound of Jesus’ death prayer": the veil of the Temple sanctuary is torn in two, rocks start to split, and an earthquake occurs (verse 51), and there follows, after Jesus' resurrection, a resurrection of the dead saints, who enter the holy city.
 This indicates how the earth has been shaken by the death of the Son of God.
 Centurions stare on at Jesus in disbelief, as do other bystanders.
+Arthur Carr comments that the rending of the temple veil must have been seen and reported by the temple priests, perhaps those who later (Acts 6:7) became "obedient to the faith".

 On the night following Jesus' death, Joseph of Arimathea, a disciple of Jesus, asks for the body of Jesus.
 Pilate permits this, and Joseph, wrapping the body in a linen cloth, buries the body and rolls a stone against the entrance of the tomb, sealing it from looters and gravediggers.